Table of Contents

 Climate Adaptation in Modern Border Agreements

-- Flexible boundary clauses: The 2019 treaty between Indonesia and Timor-Leste concerning their land border includes language that allows for re-surveying and realignment if rivers or coastlines change significantly.
+- Flexible boundary clauses: For instance, the 2019 treaty between Indonesia and Timor-Leste concerning their land border includes language allowing for re-surveying and realignment if rivers or coastlines change significantly.
+This proactive approach acknowledges the dynamic nature of geographical features and reduces the likelihood of disputes arising from natural shifts.

-- Joint disaster response: The Norway–Russia Barents Sea border agreement includes protocols for cooperation on oil spills and search-and-rescue in the Arctic, where melting ice is opening new shipping routes and resource extraction zones.
+- Joint disaster response: The Norway–Russia Barents Sea border agreement establishes protocols for cooperation on environmental emergencies such as oil spills and search-and-rescue operations in the Arctic.
+Melting ice is opening new shipping routes and resource extraction zones, making coordinated response essential for environmental protection and human safety.

-- Environmental impact assessments: The Amazon Cooperation Treaty among South American countries requires cross-border environmental reviews for projects that could affect shared ecosystems.
+- Environmental impact assessments (EIAs): The Amazon Cooperation Treaty mandates cross-border environmental reviews for projects that could affect shared ecosystems.
+This ensures that economic development does not come at the expense of environmental sustainability and fosters collaborative stewardship among member states.

 Coastal and Maritime Borders: Climate and Sea-Level Rise